liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/02-classloader-hierarchy.markdown

 ## Web Application Classloading Perspective

 Application servers dictate where and in what order web applications, such as
-@product@, search for classes and resources.
+@sharepoint@, search for classes and resources.
 Application servers such as [Apache Tomcat](https://tomcat.apache.org/tomcat-9.0-doc/class-loader-howto.html) enforce the following default search order: